 The word "campanile" is a medieval Latin word meaning "bell tower" or "belfry".

 The former Summerhill Train Station tower is similar in design to the Campanile di San Marco bell tower in Venice, Italy.
 The real estate arm of the Canadian Pacific Railway wanted to demolish the Summerhill Train Station during the early 1970's.
-But nearby residents fought the CPR and Marathon Realty, see the book "Marlborough Marathon-One Street Against a Developer" by J.L.
+But nearby residents protested.
+See the book "Marlborough Marathon-One Street Against a Developer" by J.L.
 Granatstein.
-The Liquor Control Board of Ontario owns the landmark--- fortunately the building is still public property, because the LCBO is a provincial Crown corporation.

 No comments: